 “The Rhetoric of Authority: The Casa de Montejo in Mérida, Yucatán.”
 RACAR: Revue d’art canadienne/Canadian Art Review 35, no. 2 (2010): 5-20

-Mohammed Jamil Afana, PhD Thesis in progress, Department of Modern Languages and Literatures, in progress.
+Mohammed Jamil Afana, PhD Thesis in progress, Department of Modern Languages and Literatures.
 Co-Supervision with Assoc.
-Professor Alena Robin, Department of Modern Languages and Literatures
+Professor Alena Robin, Department of Modern Languages and Literatures, August 2016

 Aarnoud Rommens, Centre for the Study of Theory and Criticism, UWO.
 PhD Thesis: “Constellations of Contestation: Avant-Garde Regimes of Visibility/Legibility North and South.”
 Co-supervision with Assoc.
-Professor Allan Pero, Department of English, UWO, Aug.
-2012
+Professor Allan Pero, Department of English, Western University, August 2012

 Major Research Project (MRP) Supervisor

 Quintin Teszeri, MRP: “An Object that Rewards a Considered Touch.”
 Jul.
 2015

 Brad Morosan, MRP: “The Best Defense is a Good Offense: A Brief Look at Defensive Architecture.”
 Jul.
 2015

 Natalie Romano, MRP: “The Art of Accessibility and Forming Consciousness: Suzanne Lacy, WochenKlausur, and Mammalian Diving Reflex.”
 Dec.
 2014

 Mattehw Purvis, MA Thesis: “Abstraction and Libidinal Nationalism in the Works of John Boyle and Diana Thorneycroft.”
 Jun.
 2015